tidesdb/tidesdb.github.io/src/content/docs/articles/tidesdb704-death-by-a-thousand-cycles.md

 **Why this matters**

 The KLOG (key log) stores keys and small values together.
-The vLog stores large values separately.
+The VLog stores large values separately.
 The threshold determines what's "small" vs "large".

-**With higher threshold (512 bytes)**
+**With lower threshold (512 bytes)**

-- More values stay inline in KLOG (vs going to vLog)
+- More keys in a klog block of 64KB
-- Slightly larger KLOG files
-- But: dramatically faster lookups for medium-sized values (avoiding vLog reads)

-**The tradeoff**

-Lower thresholds would put more values in vLog, making KLOG more compact with better cache efficiency.
-However, the higher 512-byte threshold significantly improves read performance for medium-sized values by avoiding separate vLog lookups.

 ## Performance Impact · The Numbers